dottjt/plastic/chapters/08-birthday.md

 "Can you please not drink my milk," I respond.

 "Yeah, but you know it's the ultimate hangover cure, and I've got an absolute killer hangover right now."
 The man settles for soy.
 Hell, I didn't even realise I had soy in the fridge.
 Since when did I drink soy?
-He grabs a used cup from the sink, pouring the viscous concotion of canola-like substance into the clumpy plop of the lasanga-stained cup.
-He throws me an emotive smile as a splatter of soy brushes his face.
+He grabs a used cup from the sink.
+Pouring the viscous concotion of canola-like substance into the clumpy plop of the lasanga-stained cup.
+He throws me an emotive smile my way, as a splatter of soy brushes the outer molecular his face.
 I wasn't quite sure how this man was still alive.

+contortion

 For the next 40 minutes we sat on the couch and made each other laugh.
 He drank soy under an alcoholic anthem of a make-believe sobriety, and I validated his self-worth with .
 It was a worthy distraction from .